mdalmaruf/mdalmaruf.github.io/_pages/cv.md

 ## Research & Development Projects

 * **MITACS Research Project**\
-  A Machine Learning-based Test Case Prioritization for Embedded Applications.
-The prioritized test cases will help to find the highly essential test cases that can potentially improve the quality of the embedded software.
+  <p style="text-align:justify">A Machine Learning-based Test Case Prioritization for Embedded Applications.
+The prioritized test cases will help to find the highly essential test cases that can potentially improve the quality of the embedded software.</p>

 * **QA Consultants Research Project**\
-  This project focuses on the software testing and quality assurance solutions in the Automotive Industry.
-The hardware components are tested incorporating Controller Area Network (CAN bus).
+  <p style="text-align:justify">This project focuses on the software testing and quality assurance solutions in the Automotive Industry.
+The hardware components are tested incorporating Controller Area Network (CAN bus).</p>

 * **Greenwood Mushroom Farm Web Application**\
-  Designed and implemented for the management systems of Greenwood Mushroom farm.
-The web application handles different sales orders and real-time data monitoring.
+  <p style="text-align:justify">Designed and implemented for the management systems of Greenwood Mushroom farm.
+The web application handles different sales orders and real-time data monitoring.</p>

 * **Flight Schedule Provider and Online Booking System**\
-  A flight Schedule Provider which consumes API of different GDS flight provider API.
-It provides booking and searching opportunities for rental cars and hotels also and consumes various car and hotel information provider API.\
+  <p style="text-align:justify">A flight Schedule Provider which consumes API of different GDS flight provider API.
+It provides booking and searching opportunities for rental cars and hotels also and consumes various car and hotel information provider API.</p>\
   Language: Ruby on Rails, Database: PostgreSQL, API: SOAP, REST